MauCariApa-com/windows-11-fonts/README.md

-# Creating a README.md file with the provided content in Markdown format.

-readme_content = """# Windows 11 Stock Fonts

 Welcome to the **Windows 11 Stock Fonts** repository, provided by **MauCariApa.com** and the **Kudatuli Project**.
 This collection showcases the default fonts included in Windows 11, offering a comprehensive resource for designers, developers, and typography enthusiasts.

 ## Contents